A limited liability company is one of the most popular business entities for small businesses in California.

 Does a Single-Member LLC in California Need a Registered Agent?

-A single-member LLC in California needs to have a registered agent, just like any other business entity.
+A single-member LLC in California needs to have a registered agent to ensure compliance with state business laws.

 References: